News

 2nd April 2025

 Dr Kennedy is intimately connected with the community in Dublin 8, having grown up in Oliver Bond House and attended both primary and secondary schools in the area.
 Dr Kennedy also has intergenerational connections to the Liberties and family members living in the community.
-Dr Kennedy’s later father was extensively involved in community work in the area, and he now continues his father’s legacy.
+Dr Kennedy’s late father was extensively involved in community work in the area, and he now continues his father’s legacy.

 Dr Kennedy will be joined on the festival's first advisory board by Laura Gibbons (StayCity), Michael Quinn (Fáilte Ireland), and Sarah Byrne (MA Student - NCAD).